 The all-inclusive resort includes buffet breakfast with eggs cooked to order, lunch on the boat (ordered the day prior with your choice of sandwich, fried chicken, yogurt and fresh fruit and fresh baked cookies.)
 Non-alcoholic beverages are provided, byob purchased from the General Store.
 Dinners include a wide array of options from certified Angus beef to fresh Dungeness crab (so good!) clams, Kahali oysters and local shrimp, in addition to perfectly prepared duck or elk.
 Pacific coast wines and beer, as well as soft drinks are included in the price of your sport fishing package.

 Guests with special diets may be accommodated with 30 days advance notice.
 The Lagoon Saloon is the place to be after a day of fishing or for an after dinner drink.
 There’s also a ping pong table, reading area and card room for swapping fish tales after hours.

 The fishing season for remote Alaskan lodges are relatively short.
 Waterfall Resort Alaska is open from June through August.
-Rates for 2018 start at $3,010. for a two night, three day stay.
+Rates start at $3,010. for a two night, three day stay.
 We experienced a three night, four day fishing package.
 Personally, I wouldn’t recommend anything less than three nights at the resort.